Latifaahbabi/Latifaahbabi.github.io/_posts/2024-02-20-assignment-1.md

 The data I've collected suggests that museums like the HAM play a significant role in shaping public perceptions of different cultures.
 They make choices about which narratives to highlight and how to present them, which can influence understanding and appreciation of these cultures.

-Ready to be graded :joy: :heart:
+Ready to be graded :heart: